mihael-dev/High-Density-LineChart/README.md

 - Number formats in the measures are ignored.
 Use Tick Format in the X Axis/Y Axis configuration instead.
 - No support for colors in Master measures and dimensions.
 - No support for selections on axis and legend.
-- Printing of the high-density line chart should work up to 50k points.
+- Printing of the high-density line chart should work up to 50k points (only QSE Windows).
-- Extension tested with Sep2020/Nov2020 release
+- Extension tested with Sep2020/Nov2020/Feb2021/May2021 release
+- New versions of the extension may require that existing objects need to be replaced

 **Release:**